Adaptation Induced Plot Hole

 - The way the movie focuses on Xenophilius says "Voldemort" implies that his name can alert Death Eaters and Snatchers to an exact location, but the explanation is still gone.

-- In Chamber of Secrets after Harry finds the diary, as soon as he realises it can talk back he immediately asks it about the Chamber, even though he would have no reason to suspect the diary is connected in any way to those events.
+- In Harry Potter and the Chamber of Secrets after Harry finds the diary, as soon as he realises it can talk back he immediately asks it about the Chamber, even though he would have no reason to suspect the diary is connected in any way to those events.
 A deleted scene shows (as in the novel) a conversation the boys have with Hermione regarding the diary.

 - A much more baffling plot hole occurs immediately after, after Harry is shown the memory of Hagrid opening the Chamber the very next scene is where the diary is stolen back.
 Harry meets nor speaks to anyone this entire time and no explanation is given later when it is revealed that Ginny stole the diary back.
 In the novel, the Valentine's Day scene fills in this gap.